kubeflow/mpi-operator/README.md

 ## Installation

-You can deploy the operator with default settings without using `kustomize` by running the following commands:
+You can deploy the operator with default settings by running the following commands:

 ```shell
 git clone https://github.com/kubeflow/mpi-operator